-5-400 Section 4 - Audit of Contractor Compliance with DFARS 252.242-7004, Material Management and Accounting System a.
+5-400 Section-4 - Audit of Compliance with DFARS 252.242-7004, Material Management and Accounting System \\ a.
 This section provides audit guidance for evaluating the contractor's compliance with DFARS 252.242-7004, Material Management and Accounting Systems (MMAS), applicable regulations and contract terms.
-If a contractor does not have contracts that include DFARS 252.242-7004, this audit guidance and DFARS criteria can be used to determine if the contractor's MMAS meets CAS and FAR requirements.

-As prescribed by DFARS subpart 242.7204, the MMAS contract clause will be included in all cost reimbursement contracts and fixed price contracts based costs incurred as work progresses under the contract.
-Exception to inclusion of the clause are for small business, educational institutions and nonprofit organizations.
+As prescribed by DFARS subpart 242.7204, the MMAS contract clause will be included in all contracts exceeding the simplified acquisition threshold that are not for the acquisition of commercial products or commercial services, and are either cost reimbursement contracts or fixed-price contracts with progress payments made on the basis of costs incurred by the contractor as work progresses under the contract.
+Contracts with small business, educational institutions and nonprofit organizations should not contain the MMAS contract clause.

-b.
-An understanding of the internal control environment, accounting framework and organizational structure will serve as a framework for evaluating the overall effectiveness of the internal controls, as they relate to the DFARS 252.242.7004(c), MMAS requirements and the subject matter under examination.
-A determination is required to be made to ensure that the contractor's accounting system has not changed and the accounting system audit is current.

-c.
-Overall accounting controls include the contractor's controls to assure it remains financially capable to perform on Government contracts.
+- b.
+An understanding of the internal control environment, accounting framework and organizational structure will serve as a framework for evaluating the overall effectiveness of the internal controls, as they relate to the DFARS 252.242-7004(c), MMAS requirements and the subject matter under examination.
+If possible, a determination should be made to ensure that the contractor's accounting system has not changed and the accounting system audit is current. - c.
+Overall accounting controls include the contractor's internal controls to assure it remains financially capable to perform on Government contracts. - d.

-d.
 Refer to 2-306.2 for the auditor's fundamental requirements for obtaining and documenting an understanding of a contractor's internal controls and assessing control risk as it relates to the examination of the MMAS.

-5-402 DFARS Subpart 242.72

-a.
-In evaluating the acceptability of the contractor's MMAS, the contracting officer, in consultation with the auditor and functional specialist, if appropriate, shall determine whether the contractor's MMAS complies with the system criteria for an acceptable MMAS as prescribed in the clause at 252.242-7004, Material Management and Accounting System and pursue correction of any deficiencies.
+5-402 DFARS Subpart 242.72 Contractor Material Management and Accounting System \\ a.
+In evaluating the acceptability of the contractor's MMAS, the contracting officer, in consultation with the auditor and functional specialist, if appropriate, shall determine whether the contractor's MMAS complies with the system criteria for an acceptable MMAS as prescribed in the clause at DFARS 252.242-7004, Material Management and Accounting System and pursue correction of any deficiencies.